11 Best Beekeeping Android and iOS Apps (for Beekeepers Of All Levels)

 You simply take four photos of a brood frame with bees on it and upload them in the app.
 An AI will then examine the images and return the results to you, telling you if there are varroa mites.

 The message responses range from the best “0% Great!” to the worst “5% There is Danger!” and advise you on how to proceed.
 BeeScanning will work even if your hives are out of cell range.
 Just upload your photos from the app next time you get online.

 This beekeeping tool app also has a bee queen detector feature.
 If you want to know more about bee diseases, download the Bee Health App.

-The Apiary Book is the priciest app on our list with their Premium Plan costing £5 ($6.99) a month.
+The Apiary Book is the priciest app on our list.
 If you have less than ten hives, you can use their free basic version, but you only get limited features.